 Our first day started before sunrise as we had to make the long drive to meet our pack horses near our trailhead not too far from the middle of nowhere.
 Once we had the animals packed up with as much weight as they could manage, we made our way to the trailhead and got after it.
 Our first day we had roughly 11 miles to cover, but planned to break after lunch and fish the stream running along the trail.
 After three or so miles, we crested a hill and caught our first views of the granite spires and faces that make The Winds a popular climbing destination.
 The views were amazing, and spirits were high.
 From this point the trail would be flat for 5 or six miles and would provide easy walking, so we trucked through to a suitable lunch spot where we could split up and fish the valley for a few hours.
 I believe just about everyone caught a fish on their first cast.
 The stream was choked full of small to medium sized brook trout, with a few larger cutthroat mixed I as well.
 Surprisingly, one of the guys managed to land an arctic grayling too!
 We put the rods away, saddled our packs, and got back on the trail.
 We still had several more miles to go, plus a daunting 800 vertical foot incline straight up to our pre-arranged drop point for our gear.
 The guys did an excellent job, reaching camp well before nightfall, still with time to catch a few more decent sized brook trout out of the two nearby lakes.

 After a nice leisurely morning where some of us fished, others slept in, and still others lounged around, we ate lunch, packed up, and hit the “trail” (we were off trail, but hey).
-We made great time going back to our original campsite and were relieved to find that our bear proofing had been effective, and no forest dwellers had raided our supply stash.
-We quickly set up camp and divided into two groups again.
-The first group elected to stay at the four lakes in the vicinity of camp and rip brook trout all afternoon while the other group decided to hike to the next set of lakes about a mile and 600 vertical feet away to see what they could find.
+We made great time going back to our original campsite and quickly set up camp and divided into two groups again.
+The first group elected to stay at the four lakes in the vicinity of the camp and rip brook trout all afternoon while the other group decided to hike to the next set of lakes about a mile and 600 vertical feet away to see what they could find.
 What they found was two lakes brimming with 15”-20” cutthroats eager to eat just about anything.
 There were points where we were cycling out anglers every single cast at a specific spot because we were catching fist every single cast.
 We quickly lost count of the number of fish we caught and were finally able to tear ourselves away from the fishing in order to make it back to camp before dark.
 After another quality day in the backcountry, we ate dinner, and passed out under the brilliant stars.

 Our fifth day was our final chance to find and catch some pure Goldens and we were not going to let the opportunity pass us by.
 We got a decently early start, wolfed down food, then got on the trail.
 We reached the cutthroat lakes from the previous day in no time, then planned out our route up to the next cirque containing two lakes we hoped would harbor some hungry Golden Trout.
 After 45 minutes or so of scrambling up a waterfall/boulder field, we reached our destination lake, and were elated to see fish feeding in the outlet stream.
 We rigged up our rods, spread out to several different locations, then began fishing.
 It wasn’t long before our guys proved their worth as fly anglers, everybody in the group managed to land one or more of these beautiful trout.
 Nothing is more rewarding than finally nailing your target species after an epic five days spent searching and fishing remote mountain valleys!
 After taking some celebratory photos, we descended back to the cutthroat lakes and proceeded to catch trophy fish all afternoon and well into the evening.
 A full day of hiking and chasing trout sure does make one tired, so we packed up, headed back to our campsite, and gorged ourselves on a backcountry thanksgiving meal to celebrate on check of a week in the Wyoming backcountry.
 The next morning saw us journey back to civilization, take showers, eat food we didn’t cook ourselves, and enjoy all of the other luxuries associated with the frontcountry.